 Provisions of the federal Clean Water Act and related state rules and regulations require stormwater permits where construction activities disturb greater than one acre over the life of a project as part of a common plan or sale.
 MoDOT has a general State Operating Permit, obtained from the Missouri Department of Natural Resources (DNR), which allows for land disturbance activities associated with highway, bridge and compensatory mitigation construction as well as maintenance activities related to the upkeep of these features.
 The permit stipulates that MoDOT will follow certain erosion and sediment control guidelines and install temporary and permanent erosion and sediment control measures.
 Locally sponsored federal aid projects that are performed on MoDOT right of way and are using MoDOT’s land disturbance permit are required to comply with MoDOT Standard Specifications, and therefore, must follow this Stormwater Pollution Prevention Plan (SWPPP).
 When working adjacent to MoDOT right of way, cities, counties and other government entities may already possess their own State Operating Permit and, in that case, must comply with their own SWPPP.

-There are instances where contractors may have to obtain their own permits for work involving borrow and excess (waste) disposal areas, and when portable batch plants are used.
+There are instances where contractors may have to obtain their own permits for work involving borrow and excess (waste) disposal areas, and in some instances when portable plants are used.
 (See Fig. 806.8.1 for details about the permitting requirements of these scenarios.)
 Also, in a few rare cases, MoDOT may require contractors to obtain their own individual State Operating Permit for land disturbance activities even though the project is being constructed on MoDOT right of way.
 These unique situations will normally be Design/Build projects that are funded by MoDOT, but totally managed by the contractor.
-MoDOT will coordinate with DNR whenever one of these Design/Build projects commences.

 The purpose of the SWPPP is to ensure the design, implementation, management and maintenance of Best Management Practices (BMPs) reduce the amount of sediment and other pollutants in stormwater discharges associated with the land disturbance activities, comply with the Missouri Water Quality Standards, and ensure compliance with the terms and conditions of the general permit.